-Subsequently, in April 2022, the board of directors approved - as a replacement for the aforementioned policy - a document concerning guidelines on the time commitment and limits on the accumulation of offices for directors (including the CEO and general manager), as well as for the head of the "BancoPosta" function, in line with the relevant provisions of the relevant banking regulations, as well as the recommendations of the Governance Code.
+Subsequently, in April 2022, the board of directors approved - as a replacement for the aforementioned policy - a document concerning guidelines on the time commitment and limits on the accumulation of offices for directors (including the CEO), as well as for the head of the "BancoPosta" function, in line with the relevant provisions of the relevant banking regulations, as well as the recommendations of the Governance Code.

-In particular, the guideline provides for a full-time position for the CEO and general manager (as well as for the head of the "Bancoposta" function), while minimum time requirements (in terms of days per year) are identified for non-executive directors to be dedicated to the position.
+In particular, the guideline provides for a full-time position for the CEO (as well as for the head of the "BancoPosta" function), while minimum time requirements (in terms of days per year) are identified for non-executive directors to be dedicated to the position.